shawonhp/image2pdf/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss what you would like to change or add.

 **License**
-This project is licensed under the MIT License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE v3.
 See the LICENSE file for details.